Lowcountry

 More on Lowcountry

-CHARLESTON, S.C., November 21, 2025 — Congresswoman Nancy Mace announced the Charleston Fire Department has been awarded an $832,600 grant through the U.S. Department of Homeland Security’s Port Security Grant Program.
+CHARLESTON, S.C.
+(Nov.
+21, 2025) — Congresswoman Nancy Mace announced the Charleston Fire Department has been awarded an $832,600 grant through the U.S. Department of Homeland Security’s Port Security Grant Program.
 The funding represents a major federal investment to strengthen Charleston’s emergency response capabilities and safeguard one of the nation’s most vital ports.

 CHARLESTON, S.C.
 (Nov.
 15, 2025) – Congresswoman Nancy Mace's office confirmed today that two additional women have come forward to report alleged abuse by Patrick Bryant, bringing renewed urgency to ongoing investigations and the need for potential victims to seek help.